 - Support reauthorization of federal assistance.
 Federal reauthorization for transit funding is overdue and systems have received authority to spend only a portion of current year funding.
 Without stable and increasing federal assistance for capital improvements Citilink will not be able to replace aging vehicles.
 The flexibility to use federal funds for operating expenses can help Citilink maintain and expand service but only if there is stable funding at increased levels.

 Do what you can do!
 For more information on how we can help you get where you want to be, or how you can help us get where we want to be, please call 260-432-4977 or email us.

 Citilink Public Transportation: Getting You There.
 Wherever Life Takes You.

 Citilink Board of Directors

-The Fort Wayne Public Transportation Corporation (dba Citilink), Board Officers are: Glynn Hines, Chairman; Sherese Fortriede, Vice Chairman and Fred Lanahan, Secretary.
-Other board members include; Nelson Coats, Ron Steinman, Sheri Caveda and Lana Keesling.
+The Fort Wayne Public Transportation Corporation (dba Citilink), Board Officers are: Glynn Hines, Chairman; Sherese Fortriede, Vice Chairman and Ron Steinman, Secretary.
+Other board members include; Nelson Coats, Lana Keesling, Nathan Hartman and Howard Traxmor.
 Board members must be residents of the PTC taxing district and are appointed to three year terms by either the Mayor (3) or City Council (4) per the requirements of a Public Transportation Corporation as established by Indiana Code 36-9-4-15.
 The Citilink board is responsible for executive, fiscal and legislative policy of the corporation.
 Board positions are unpaid appointments.